yuvaldori/gigaspaces-wiki-jekyll/xap101adm/metrics-configuration.markdown

 # Configuration

 By default, Metrics configuration is loaded from `XAP_HOME/config/metrics/metrics.xml`.
 This location can be overridden using the `com.gigaspaces.metrics.config` system property.
-The configuration determines

 ## Samplers